Rdwburns/free-for-marketing/docs/README.md

 There are an awful lot of marketing tools out there these days to help make day-to-day tasks easier.
 If you're a freelancer, starting up or just on a tight budget, it can often be hard to figure out what's out there and whether it's *really* free to use.

+This list is designed to help you find what's out there.
+It's ever-growing and by no means complete, but hopefully you get something from it.
+If I've missed something, please contribute!

 ## Notes

 - Free trials are acceptable if they are limited by usage or features but can't be a trial.
 Time-limited products must allow use for at least one year.